uzairname/leaderboards/README.md

-# Leaderboards

 A Discord bot that handles elo rating, matchmaking, and leaderboards.

-# Deploying the Bot
+# Deploying

 ## Setup

-Run
+Clone the repo then run
 ```bash
 npm install && \
 npm install -g wrangler